-When preparing for seasonal changes, we need to pay the same attention to our gas detection instruments as we pay to preparing our homes, vehicles and clothing.
+When preparing for seasonal changes, we need to pay the same attention to our gas detection instruments as we pay to prepare our homes, vehicles, and clothing.

 We winterize our homes by having the furnace inspected for correct operation.
 Inspectors look for cracks in the furnace that can reveal carbon monoxide leaks.

 Winterizing gas detection equipment must include inspection of the instrument exterior for damage such as cracks in the case halves and tears of the case molding.
 Although instruments have an ingress protection (IP) rating for water, cracked case halves or damaged filters can allow moisture to reach the interior of the instrument leading to ice formation or instrument failure.
 It also is important to check for dirty and damaged filters on your gas monitor, which can inhibit the instrument’s ability to detect gas.